Tailwind CSS tutorial for graph visualization

 Link styling to reveal hidden patterns

-So far we’ve successfully set the node colors in our Tailwind CSS tutorial.
-Now we’ll turn our attention to styling links.
+With the node colors set, we’ll turn our attention to styling links.
 Remember, each link represents how often a mechanic claimed to have fixed damage to a specific vehicle part.

 Fraud analysts have to make fast decisions about which areas of their investigation to prioritize.
 To make the most unusual activities stand out, we’ll color the links differently depending on how many times repairs were carried out to that part of any vehicle: